Compatibility and Versioning

 omcommand line tool

 - the dependencies on the image intended to be used with our tasks

 - non-specified parameters (for instance, any env var used by a CLI we call but not specified as a parameter on the task)

 - properties specific to particular product or ops manager versions in config files (which are governed by the product being configured, not our tooling)

-In general, if we make any change that we anticipate could not be consumed without manual changes, we consider it a breaking change, and increment the major version accordingly.
+In general, if we make any change that we anticipate could not be consumed automatically, without manual changes, by all users of our Concourse tasks, we consider it a breaking change, and increment the major version accordingly.